-- one document from Group I; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify your current address.
+- one document from Group I; and - two further documents from either of Group I, Group 2a or Group 2b, one of which must verify your current address.

-If you have changed your name during the course of your life (for example as a result of marriage, adoption or a statutory declaration) we will also need to see documentary evidence of this change.
+Wherever possible, we will need to see your birth certificate.
+In addition, if you have changed your name during the course of your life (for example as a result of marriage, adoption or a statutory declaration) we will also need to see documentary evidence of this change.
 This may, for instance, be in the form of a marriage certificate, adoption certificate or formal confirmation from deed poll.